cjdrago/cjdrago/README.md

 ### Hi there 😁

-My name is Cris, I'm a software engineer student with a double degree in industrial engineering.
+My name is Cris, I'm a AWS Intern.
 I’m passionate about tech development and the great impact it could have if we use it in the right way and put it at disposal of society.

 ⚙️ My native language is Python, but i can talk JavaScript, C, and some Java as well.

-💡 I’m currently learning: saxophone, french, AWS, and Next.js.
+💡 I’m currently learning: french, AWS, and GenAI with Amazon.

 ## Technologies
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)